gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * "Expiration Delta" defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, with default value 0.

-* The 'kdc_cred' parameter MUST be present, specifying the Group Manager's public key in its original binary representation (REQ8).
-The Group Manager's public key MUST be compatible with the encoding, signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.
+* The 'kdc_cred' parameter MUST be present, specifying the Group Manager's authentication credential in its original binary representation (REQ8).
+The Group Manager's authentication credential MUST be compatible with the format used in the OSCORE group.
+Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

 * The 'kdc_nonce' parameter MUST be present, specifying the dedicated nonce N_KDC generated by the Group Manager.
 For N_KDC, it is RECOMMENDED to use a 8-byte long random nonce.

 * The 'kdc_cred_verify' parameter MUST be present, specifying the proof-of-possession (PoP) evidence computed by the Group Manager.
 The PoP evidence is computed over the nonce N_KDC, which is specified in the 'kdc_nonce' parameter and taken as PoP input.
 The PoP evidence is computed as defined below (REQ21).

    - If the group is not a pairwise-only group, the PoP evidence MUST be a signature.
-The Group Manager computes the signature by using the signature algorithm used in the OSCORE group, as well as its own private key associated to the public key specified in the 'kdc_cred' parameter.
+The Group Manager computes the signature by using the signature algorithm used in the OSCORE group, as well as its own private key associated to the authentication credential specified in the 'kdc_cred' parameter.

    - If the group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.